HD Live Streaming: How to Broadcast Video in High Definition

 Interestingly enough, some professionals suggest opting for a lower resolution for high-action live streams.
 This is because the fluid appearance of high-action video can seem less fluid when the resolution is very high.

-Live Broadcasting in HD: The Takeaways
+HD Live Streaming: The Takeaways

 internet speed for live streaming